-Spring Fashion Week 2019 marks the second anniversary of #MoveFashionForward.
-In the past two years, we’ve collaborated with some of the top brands to bring their collections into plus sizes.
-Now, our community has more options than ever for expressing who we are through what we wear, and access to the largest collection of plus-size activewear there is.
+Spring Fashion Week 2017 marked Dia’s biggest fashion campaign, #MoveFashionForward.
+Since this groundbreaking moment in Dia’s history, we’ve collaborated with some of the top brands to bring their collections into plus sizes.
+Now, our community has more options than ever for expressing who we are through what we wear.
 With every new brand in our inventory, every exclusive collection we develop, and every product feature we add, we’re getting closer to our goal of a size-inclusive future.

-If you need a refresher on how far we’ve come—and how far we still need to go—we consulted with plus-size fashion history expert Dr. Lauren Downing Peters to recap everything you need to know.
+If you need a refresher on how far we’ve come—and how far we still need to go—we consulted with plus size history expert Dr. Lauren Downing Peters to recap everything you need to know.

 Back in the 1800s, the ideal body shape was a curvy one.
 According to Dr. Lauren Downing Peters, Assistant Professor of Fashion Studies at Columbia College Chicago, things changed in the 1900s.
 As technology became more advanced and clothing was no longer made to order, mass manufacturing meant that fewer variations in body type could find the clothes they wanted.
 Originally, so-called stoutwear was separated from the rest of sizing to address our community’s unique challenges when shopping, from stores not selling larger sizes to salespeople providing terrible customer service.